Astrit Fazliu: 2014–15 season

 Fazliu made his club debut on 24 August in the first week of 2014–15 Albanian Superliga, appearing as a second-half substitute in the 1–1 away draw against Laçi.
 He replaced the fellow debutant Emiljano Vila.
 Fazliu played for the first time in Qemal Stafa Stadium on 11 September during the league encounter against Skënderbeu Korçë, again as a substitute in an eventual 1–0 win, first league win of the 2014–15 season.
 Eight days later, only in his second match as a starter, Fazliu scored his first goal against Teuta Durrës, netting the second of the match in the 44th minute after an assist by Račić, who had scored four minutes earlier.

 One week later, Fazliu played in the famous Tirana derby against the rivals of Tirana, appearing in the last 11 minutes of the goalless draw at empty Qemal Stafa Stadium.
 During the October, Fazliu was able to make his Albanian Cup debut in the first leg of the first round against Iliria Fushë-Krujë, playing full-90 minutes in a 3–0 away win; later, in the returning match, he scored the first goal in a 2–1 home win, helping the team to pass the round with the aggregate 5–1.
 Partizani finished the first part of the season with 18 points, tied with rivals of Tirana as a leader.

 Fazliu started the second part of the season by playing 18 minutes in a 1–1 away draw against Laçi on 25 January of the following year.
 One month later, he scored his second goal of the season against Teuta Durrës, contributing in a 2–1 home win.
-In the next fixture against Flamurtari Vlorë, while the match was still 1–1, Fazliu missed an opportunity with an empty goal; however Partizani managed to win 2–1.
+In the next fixture against Flamurtari, while the match was still 1–1, Fazliu missed an opportunity with an empty goal; however Partizani managed to win 2–1.
 On 4 May 2015, in the fourth and the last derby against Tirana, while Partizani was 1–0 down, Fazliu equalized in the 55th minute with a chip after the cross of Mazrekaj, helping the team to get a 2–2 draw and to end the season without losing a derby.
 On 22 May 2015, in the final of the league, Fazliu scored his fourth goal of the league, contributing in a 3–0 win against Elbasani at the neutral field Kamëz Stadium.

 Fazliu ended his first season with Partizani appearing in 37 matches in all competitions, including 33 in league, with the team who failed to win the league but secured the third place, meaning that the team will play in European competitions for the first time after seven years.
 Partizani also reached the quarter-finals of Albanian Cup where they fell against Laçi in two-legged match.
 Fazliu scored six goals during the season, including four in league.